eudoxia0/flashcards/Cards/Cell Biology by the Numbers.md

 C:
 Term: [catabolism]

-Definition: [The metabolic processes that break down large molecules, either to provide energy or feedstock for anabolism.]
+Definition: [The metabolic processes that break down large molecules, either to provide energy or feedstock.]